michaeljteng/cluster-docs/README.md

 # SOME DOCKERFILE
 FROM ubuntu:16.04

-RUN random docker stuff
+RUN [random docker stuff]
 ...
 ...

 RUN useradd -u 99999 mjteng
 ```
-Now, use docker with the created user as normal and things should work.
+Now, use docker with the created user as normal and things should work, i.e. `nvidia-docker --user [user you just created] ...`